chipshadd/AdvanceMappingCfnMacro/README.md

 `sam deploy --guided` and follow the prompts according to your AWS account

 ## How to use it
-1. Add `AdvancedMapping` to your transforms in your template
+1. Add `AdvancedMappingMacro` to your transforms in your template
 ```yaml
 Transform:
   - "AdvancedMappingMacro"